Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 For detailed information about the failures represented by the `ServiceBusException` and other exceptions that may occur, please refer to [Service Bus messaging exceptions](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-exceptions).

+You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.

 ## Next steps